Medicare Insurance Coverage in Victoria, TX

 Medicare Part B has a deductible, so you’ll have to pay a certain amount out-of-pocket for your healthcare expenses before Medicare will pay.
 You may have to pay a copayment or coinsurance as well.
 Medicare doesn’t set a limit for how much you pay out-of-pocket.

 Medicare is a helpful way for seniors to pay for their healthcare expenses.
-Most people receive Parts A and B automatically, but you can choose whether or not to receive additional insurance.
+Most people receive Parts A and B automatically, but you can choose if you would like to receive additional insurance.
 To choose a plan, you should consider your existing healthcare needs and whether the premiums, deductibles, and other expenses are worth the benefits.

 The Importance of Having a Local Medicare Insurance Agent in Victoria, TX